paypal/paypal-android/docs/CardPayments/README.md

 # Accepting Card Payments

-The Card module in the PayPal SDK enables Credit and Debit card payments in your app.
+The CardPayments module in the PayPal SDK enables Credit and Debit card payments in your app.

 Follow these steps to add Card payments: